aliakarma/secure-agent-runtime/thesis_draft.md

 4. **Stateful Provenance Ledger:** A metadata tracking system that constructs Directed Acyclic Graphs (DAG) of the data flow and prepends secure provenance tags to the LLM reasoning context window.
 5. **Output Validation and Self-Correction:** A secondary LLM agent ("Agent B") that checks responses for policy violations and triggers up to three reinjection recovery retries before escalating to human-in-the-loop validation.

-To demonstrate the efficacy of our framework, we subjected the runtime to a Phase R3 matched-pair evaluation over 200 total requests (100 attacks and 100 benign queries), followed by a multimodal smoke benchmark that exercised OCR-visible and EXIF-backed image attacks.
-The fully secured proposed system (Config E) reduced the baseline Attack Success Rate (ASR) from 5.0% to 0.0% in Phase R3 while retaining a 98.0% task accuracy retention rate for benign requests.
-In the multimodal smoke run, the secured configuration raised Policy Compliance Rate (PCR) from 33.3% to 100.0% and the Provenance Trust Consistency Index (PTCI) from 77.8% to 100.0%.
-These results were produced by the deterministic judge and live provenance tagging, with acceptable performance overhead, and they replace the earlier stale summary with the current experimental reality.
+To demonstrate the efficacy of our framework, we subjected the runtime to a Phase R3 matched-pair evaluation over 40 total requests (20 attacks and 20 benign queries), followed by a multimodal smoke benchmark that exercised OCR-visible and EXIF-backed image attacks.
+The fully secured configuration of the proposed framework reduced the baseline Attack Success Rate (ASR) from 100.0\% to 15.0\% in the Phase R3 matched-pair evaluation while retaining a 100.0\% Task Accuracy Retention (TAR) rate for benign requests.
+In the multimodal ingestion smoke test, the secured configuration raised the Policy Compliance Rate (PCR) from 33.3\% to 100.0\% and the Provenance Trust Consistency Index (PTCI) from 77.8\% to 100.0\%.
+These results were achieved with a negligible average latency overhead of only 0.01 seconds per turn (increasing from 1.28s to 1.29s), demonstrating that the security layers effectively mitigate prompt injections without degrading agent usability or introducing execution bottlenecks.

 ## 1. Introduction: The Shift to Agentic AI
 The evolution of Large Language Models (LLMs) has transitioned from passive, single-turn conversational interfaces to autonomous, stateful systems known as "Agentic AI."
 Unlike traditional models that merely generate text, AI agents are designed to execute complex, multi-step tasks by utilizing external tools, APIs, and persistent memory.
 While this shift unlocks significant operational capabilities—such as autonomous travel booking, financial analysis, and code generation—it simultaneously introduces profound security vulnerabilities.
 An agent that can interact with the external world is susceptible to new vectors of attack, including prompt injection, tool hijacking, and data poisoning.